naoki-maeda/handshake-client-py/README.md

-# Handshake API client by Python
+# Handshake Client

+REST and RPC clients for handshake by Python